 In cases of death or serious injury, counselling services for the immediate family of the injured or deceased person are paid to a maximum of $16,160.

 Other allowable expenses include the accommodation/travelling expenses of close relatives of an injured person incurred in order to visit that person.
 The TAC may also be liable to pay for necessary modifications to the house or motor vehicle of an injured person.
 If the injured person’s motor vehicle or home cannot be modified, then the TAC may pay for the purchase of a motor vehicle or semi-detachable portable unit, or relocation costs to another home.

 If injury suffered in a transport accident prevents a person from working after five working days, then fortnightly payments for loss of earnings will be paid for up to 18 months after the accident.
 If a person is an “earner” within the meaning of the TA Act and is prevented from returning to work or starting a previously arranged job or business after five working days, then a fortnightly payment for loss of earnings will be paid for up to 18 months after a transport accident.

-The amount payable will depend on the number of people dependent on the injured person and the pre-accident weekly earnings.
-Weekly payments are assessed at 80 per cent of pre-accident average weekly earnings, or certain specified amounts in the Act, whichever is greater.
-The maximum weekly benefit available for the year following 1 July 2016 is $1,260.
+The amount payable depends on the number of people dependent on the injured person and the pre-accident weekly earnings.
+Weekly payments are assessed at 80 per cent of pre-accident average weekly earnings, or certain specified amounts in the TA Act, whichever is greater.
+The maximum weekly benefit available for the year following 1 July 2017 is $1,300.

 A self-employed person will receive 75 per cent of the maximum rate for loss of earnings for 12 weeks or until the correct rate is calculated or there is a return to work (whichever is earlier).